 References in this prospectus to "Viper Energy Partners LP Predecessor," "our predecessor," "we," "our," "us" or like terms when used in a historical context refer to Viper Energy Partners LLC, which Diamondback Energy, Inc. (NasdaqGS: FANG) contributed to Viper Energy Partners LP in connection with Viper Energy Partners LP's initial public offering (the "IPO") on June 23, 2014.
 When used in the present tense or prospectively, "we," "our," "us" or like terms refer to Viper Energy Partners LP and its subsidiaries.
-Except where expressly noted otherwise, references in this prospectus to "Diamondback Energy, Inc. and its subsidiaries other than Viper Energy Partners LP and its subsidiaries other than Viper Energy Partners LP and its subsidiaries.
+Except where expressly noted otherwise, references in this prospectus to "Diamondback" refer to Diamondback Energy, Inc. and its subsidiaries other than Viper Energy Partners LP and its subsidiaries.
 References in this prospectus to "our general partner" refer to Viper Energy Partners GP LLC, a wholly owned subsidiary of Diamondback Energy, Inc. References in this prospectus to "Wexford" refer to Wexford Capital LP, which is a Greenwich, Connecticut-based SEC-registered investment advisor with approximately \$4.0 billion under management as of June 30, 2014.
 References in this prospectus to "our executive officers" and "our directors" refer to the executive officers and directors of our general partner, respectively.
 We include a glossary of some of the terms used in this prospectus as Appendix A.